Colonia Juárez Chihuahua Mexico Temple

 The Colonia Juárez Chihuahua Mexico Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Colonia Juárez, Chihuahua, Mexico.
 Announced on October 4, 1997, by church president Gordon B. Hinckley, it became the second operating temple in Mexico and the first in the state of Chihuahua.
-Built on a hillside overlooking Juárez Academy, it is one of the church’s small‑temple designs and is a single‑story structure clad in white marble, with a central spire that has a statue of the angel Moroni on top.
+Built on a hillside overlooking Juárez Academy, it is one of the church's small‑temple designs and is a single‑story structure clad in white marble, with a central spire that has a statue of the angel Moroni on top.

 A groundbreaking ceremony was held on March 7, 1998, with Eran A. Call, a church general authority presiding.
 Construction used both professional contractors and local volunteers from both the United States and Mexico.
 After construction was completed, a public open house was held from February 25 to 27, 1999.
 The temple was dedicated in by Hinckley in four sessions on March 6–7, 1999, with approximately 4,930 people attending.
 The temple has one ordinance room, one sealing room, and a baptistry.

 History

 The temple was announced by church president Gordon B. Hinckley on October 4, 1997, during general conference.
 The temple was constructed on an approximately 1-acre property in Colonia Juárez, Chihuahua, on a hill overlooking Juárez Academy in northern Mexico.
-Preliminary plans were for a single‑story structure of more than 6,800 square feet (≈ 632 m²), with an exterior finish of white marble and a single spire with a statue of the angel Moroni.
+Preliminary plans were for a single‑story structure of more than 6,800 square feet (≈ 632 m^{2}), with an exterior finish of white marble and a single spire with a statue of the angel Moroni.

 A groundbreaking ceremony was held on March 7, 1998, marking the commencement of construction.
 This ceremony was presided over by Eran A. Call, a general authority and president of the church's Mexico North Area, and was attended by about 800 local church members and leaders.

 Following completion of construction, the church announced the public open house that was held from February 25 to 27, 1999.
 During the open house, approximately 10,870 visitors—including about 150 religious, civic, and business leaders—toured the building.
 The temple was dedicated on March 6–7, 1999, by church president Gordon B. Hinckley.
 Dedication sessions were held in four sessions, with 4,932 Latter‑day Saints church members attending.

 At the time of dedication, Colonia Juárez had a population of around 1,000 people.
 On March 7, because the region was experiencing drought conditions, Hinckley included a petition for rain in his dedicatory prayer, and before the last bus of the dedication party left, rain began to fall.